bpython/bpython/doc/sphinx/source/themes.rst

 * w = white
 * d = default, this will make the switch default to the bpython default theme

-Any letter writting uppercase will make the switch bold.
+Any letter writing uppercase will make the switch bold.

 Available Switches
 ------------------